American Conservation Experience: CA AmeriCorps Summer Program (ACE CA - 450 Hour AmeriCorps Professional Development Internship)

 - Due to fire hazard conditions in ACE, smoking is not permitted in many of the sensitive worksites.
 Smoking is not allowed on ACE property.

-Training: Trainings may include a variety of technical project and outdoor skills such as the potential for dozens of universal trail building techniques.
-This may include retaining wall construction, rock step construction, rock drilling, splitting and shaping, setting up rigging systems, tread and switchback construction, installing water bars, check dams and other erosion control devices, restoration management, or GPS use.
-Safety training and Leave No Trace Training is included in various forms throughout orientation and beyond, dependent on project scheduling, available classes, and training staff.
-Practical work and environmental training abound, we encourage the growth of our short-term volunteers members to continue and develop to eventually be present for future Corps memberships, advanced tool usage, and certifications that become available with an extended commitment.
+Training: Trainings may include a variety of technical project and outdoor skills such as retaining wall construction, rock step construction, rock drilling, splitting and shaping, setting up rigging systems, tread and switchback construction, installing water bars, check dams and other erosion control devices, restoration management, or GPS use.
+Certification-style training such as CPR/First Aid, Wilderness First Aid, and Leave No Trace Training may be included, dependent on project scheduling, available classes, and training staff.
+Because of the short-term nature of a 450-hr term, certification training can often be excluded because of the focus on weekly field-based training that is constantly occurring on projects.
+Practical work and environmental training abound, we encourage the growth of our short-term corps members to continue and develop to eventually be present for future certifications that become available with an extended commitment.
 Membership spanning several seasons allows for additional training opportunities.

 NOTE:Early consideration will be given as applications are received.
 This position may close at any time, and is open until filled.
 If you have any questions regarding this position, please feel free to contact the California Outreach Coordinator, Marcel Coppolino at 928-814-3191 or email@example.com.